fhamborg/NewsMTSC/README.md

 * [How to use our model](#target-dependent-sentiment-classification)
 * [How to train our model (or yours)](#training)

-If you only want to use the dataset, you can [download it here](https://github.com/fhamborg/NewsMTSC/raw/main/controller_data/datasets/NewsMTSC-dataset/NewsMTSC-dataset.zip) or [view it here](https://github.com/fhamborg/NewsMTSC/tree/master/controller_data/datasets/NewsMTSC-dataset).
+If you are only looking for the dataset, you can [download it here](https://github.com/fhamborg/NewsMTSC/raw/main/controller_data/datasets/NewsMTSC-dataset/NewsMTSC-dataset.zip) or [view it here](https://github.com/fhamborg/NewsMTSC/tree/master/controller_data/datasets/NewsMTSC-dataset).

 To make available the model also to non-experts in computer science,